The Mark & Brian Show: History

 In 1985, Thompson was working as a disc jockey when he was introduced to Phelps, whose background was in improvisational comedy.
 Their first joint on-air appearance was in 1986 on WAPI-FM (I-95) in Birmingham, Alabama, where the initial incarnation of The Mark & Brian Show began.

 Charlie West was hired to be the program director for KLOS in May 1987.
-He had a reputation for nurturing morning show talent and worked with Jeanne Tripplehorn aka "Jeannie Summers" on the air at KMOD Radio in Tulsa, OK before she ever got into the movies.
+He had a reputation for nurturing morning show talent and worked with Jeanne Tripplehorn "Jeannie Summers" on the air at KMOD Radio in Tulsa, OK before she ever got into the movies.
 One day, West came into Music Director Stephanie Mondello's office, sat down and said, "I've been listening to these audition tapes and there are these two guys, Mark and Brian."
 He played Mondello the audition tape.
 Then he said, "There's something about these guys I think I can work with."
 West and KLOS GM, Bill Sommers flew to Birmingham to meet Mark and Brian.
 Soon afterward an offer to move west and take over the morning slot at KLOS led to the premiere of The Mark & Brian Show in Los Angeles on September 8, 1987.